Wanna know how to keep you sane, and stay “same sane” with twins?

 Consider the fact that you used to be sane before you had twins.

-Let me give you a nice pretty scenario!
+So, let me give you a nice pretty scenario!

-Let’s pretend you used to be sane, I mean mentally and spiritually sane, of course, and you used to be the most courageous person, capable of doing anything, even moving mountains and nothing could stay in your way.
+At first, let’s pretend you used to be sane, I mean mentally and spiritually sane, of course, and you used to be the most courageous person, capable of doing anything, even moving mountains and nothing could stay in your way.
 And also pretend you used to have a decent sleep time before the twins came up.

 And what did I do in all these three years, drowsy and exhausted, to keep myself still and often energized?